 Surviving here can be a daily challenge, yet many animals find ingenious ways to accomplish just that.

-With magnificent sperm whales communicating to others using their own unique click language, and much smaller baby turtles turning floating debris into makeshift life rafts, this week’s Blue Planet II promises yet more high drama and impressive feats of endurance.
+With magnificent sperm whales communicating to each other using their own unique click language, and much smaller baby turtles turning floating debris into makeshift life rafts, this episode of Blue Planet II promises yet more high drama and impressive feats of endurance.

-Special pressure-proofed cameras were used to capture the action in oceans near Costa Rica, the Canary Islands, South Africa and South America – all destinations you can easily visit on a Saga holiday.
+Special pressure-proof cameras were used to capture the action in oceans near Costa Rica, the Canary Islands, South Africa and South America – all destinations you can easily visit on a Saga holiday.

 Make 2018 extra special on a holiday of cruise with Saga.
 Find out more here.